-The UML Composite Structure diagram has many notations not included in the subset defined in this chapter.
-Other SysML chapters add some of these notations into the supported contents of an internal block diagram.
+The UML Composite Structure diagram has many notations not included in the subset defined in this clause.
+Other SysML clauses add some of these notations into the supported contents of an internal block diagram.

 Package Blocks

 Figure 8.2 - Abstract syntax expressions for SysML blocks